labeebahmad201/til/Testing/1-performance-testing.md

 Before trying to fix performance issues, be sure to perform an audit of system using performance testing & then try to fix the errors.

+Also for performance we need to store performance data from servers, this would show us the state of system at the time when performance testing was being performed.